top of page

 Founder, Sister Margaret Leonard

 Project HOPE Boston is a multi-service agency at the forefront of efforts in Boston to move families up and out of poverty.
-We provide access to education, jobs, housing, and emergency services to women and children in low-income households.
-Helping to foster their transformation; and work for broader systems change.
+We provide women who are experiencing poverty with their children access to education, jobs, housing, and emergency services; foster their personal transformation; and advocate for broader systems change.

 A New Cycle of HOPE

-In addition, the sense of social responsibility that accompanies transformation leads many women to become powerful catalysts for community change.
-They proactively support one another and advocate for just public policies that strengthen families.
-Participate in our Ambassadors' Bureau to ensure the voices of those who experience homelessness and poverty are heard in the public arena.
+The sense of social responsibility that accompanies personal transformation also leads many women involved with Project HOPE Boston to want to become powerful catalysts for broader community change.
+They proactively support one another, participate in our Ambassadors' Bureau to amplify the voices of those experiencing homelessness and poverty in the public arena, and advocate for more just public policies that strengthen families.

-Project HOPE Boston’s integrated, holistic approach is often cited and regarded as a model.
-With our continued success, we hope to serve as a national model for helping families move up and out of poverty.
+Project HOPE Boston’s integrated, holistic approach is often cited as a scalable model for others to confidently follow.
+With our continued success, we are poised to become a nationally regarded blueprint for peer organizations working to help families move up and out of poverty.